derjasper/blue.frontend/public_html/docs/source/api/container.rst

 This module will be reworked in a very future release.

 Note: Due to the fact that CSS ``transform`` property creates a new stacking context, z-index may not work as expected (by most devs).
-We have applied a workaround, but if you are experiencing problems with rendering layers, please submit a bug report.
+Please read :doc:`stacking` for more details.

 SASS